Periodic solution and asymptotic stability for the magnetohydrodynamic equations with inhomogeneous boundary condition: Navier-Stokes equation

-are a particular case of the MHD equations when the magnetic field $\h$ is identically zero, in this case when $\h=0$, we prove existence and uniqueness of periodic strong solutions to the NS equations with inhomogeneous boundary conditions.
-Also, Morimoto in \cite{Morimoto} shows existence and uniqueness of weak solutions with inhomogeneous boundary conditions for the NS equations.
+are a particular case of the MHD equations when the magnetic field $\h$ is identically zero, in this case when $\h=0,$ we prove existence and uniqueness of periodic strong solutions to the NS equations with inhomogeneous boundary conditions.
+In Ref. \cite{Morimoto} Morimoto show existence and uniqueness of weak solutions with inhomogeneous boundary conditions to the NS equations.
+On the other hand, when the magnetic field $\h$ is identically zero, we can reproduce the results on the asymptotic stability, obtained by Hsia et al for the Navier-Stokes equations in \cite{Hsia}.